by Bette Lamont

 It is important to note that very few people have no corpus callosum functioning.
 Lack of any corpus callosum functioning would lead to complete disability.
 Most of the children with whom we work have inefficient functioning, rather than lack of functioning across the corpus callosum.

-As you will learn the Tonic Neck Pattern, which initiates the process of corpus callosum functioning, creeping on hands and knees, and other cross body activities that strengthen the corpus callosum, are critical for optimal brain functioning.
+As you will learn, the Tonic Neck Pattern, which initiates the process of corpus callosum functioning, as well as creeping on hands and knees and other cross-body activities that strengthen the corpus callosum, are critical for optimal brain functioning.

 One of the biggest challenges to integrating this level of the central nervous system is the plethora of baby containers that prevent the child from doing those activities most critical to the development of a healthy corpus callosum.
 To optimize this level of the brain, it is best for families to get rid of all forms of ‘baby buckets’, including walkers, Baby Bumbos, car seats outside of the car itself, swings, “Johnny Jumpers’, Exersaucers, and all other forms of equipment that keep babies from going through the whole Developmental Sequence.